-Holiday park fire safety prevention
+A guide to holiday and caravan park fire safety prevention

 As a heatwave hits the UK, Britons across the country flock to holiday parks to make the most of the likely short-lived sunny weather.
 Holiday parks can be fun, but it’s important to be aware of the various fire hazards that come with them.
-This article will detail how to make you stay safe when barbecuing, camping and caravanning in the hot summer weather.
+This article will detail how to make your stay safe when barbecuing, camping and caravanning in the hot summer weather.

 Nothing signals the start of a British summer like the smell of burgers and hot dogs roasting on a barbecue.
 While we’re not all very good at pretending to be chefs, we do all need to be good at recognising how to stay safe around a barbecue.
 Follow these tips to reduce the risk of starting any dangerous fires: